maalbrec89/IVIVC-with-particle-dissolution-module-in-OSP/README.md

 ### 1. Fitting a cumulative distribution function to measured particle sizes

+The particle size of a drug substance or product, typically measured by laser diffraction spectroscopy, is an important physical attribute potentially affecting drug product performance.
+The measured sizes are generally discretized in specific size ranges (or bins).
+Together with the relative amount of each size bin, they constitute the particle size distribution of a drug substance or product.
+The relative amount of a particle size bin is quantified in terms of the probability density (also termed q<sub>3</sub> in this context) or the quantile (also termed Q<sub>3</sub> in this context).
+The particle dissolution model implemented in MoBi<sup>®</sup> and PK-Sim<sup>®</sup> can handle up to 10 different particle size bins.

-In this step, different cumulative distribution functions are fitted to measured particle size data using R. The best fitting function (i.e. with the lowest error) is used to discretize the particle sizes in a pre-defined number of bins (per default 10).
+In this step, different cumulative distribution functions are fitted to measured particle size data using R. The best fitting function (i.e. with the lowest squared error) is used to discretize the particle sizes in a pre-defined number of bins (per default 10 bins).
 Finally, the particle radius (i.e. size divided by 2) and the respective density for each radius (termed `rel_amountFactor`) are written in a Excel file which will be imported as `Paramater Start Values` in MoBi<sup>® </sup> in step 2 of this workflow.

 The following files are used in this step: